• Share this on:

 • Consider targeting retailers directly to improve your bargaining position and potentially close deals faster.

-• Build a mutually-beneficial relationship by offering services such as fast delivery and after sales support.
+• Build a relationship based on mutual benefits by offering services like fast delivery and after-sales support.

 3. What competition do you face on the European blankets and throws market?

 Europe mainly imports its blankets and throws directly from China.
-To avoid competing with these manufacturers, it is best to focus on the mid- to high-end market.
+To avoid competing with these manufacturers, you should focus on the mid- to high-end market.

 Re-exporters or producers